Detective Chinatown 3: Plot

 With Qin being incarcerated for the murder, Tang was sent back to Thailand on a boat to "lay low" and Jack had travelled to Suihua, Heilongjiang, China with both parties having left the country to gather better evidences and guidance on the case.
 Whilst in his cell, Qin had a nightmare which revealed that he did not actually pushed the kidnapper down but the kidnapper had jumped at his own volition after muttering to Qin with the words "Q says Hello" to him, signifying that the whole plot was devised by Q, the top detective of Crimaster.
 Qin the proceeds to deduce the whole murder plot again and after going thru multiple theories, he was interrupted by Naoki who revealed himself to also be part of Q with Qin subsequently realizing that Q isn't an individual person but a group of individuals with high IQ planning to use humanity itself to rewrite the established systems of the world.
-Naoki also revealed to Qin that the games that the four detectives were thrown into and Chaiwit's murder was all mixed together as a test to the detectives to find the next member of Q with only Qin passing the test.
-Naoki continued goading Qin which triggered Qin's visual stimulisor and Qin remembered about the broken glass that was used to stab Chaiwit was still missing.
+Naoki also revealed to Qin that the games that the four detectives were thrown into and Chaiwit's murder were all mixed together as a test to the detectives to find the next member of Q with only Qin passing the test.
+Naoki continued goading Qin which triggered Qin's visual stimulator and Qin remembered about the broken glass that was used to stab Chaiwit was still missing.
 Meanwhile, back in Thailand, Snow met with Tang and after showing the discrepancy between how the kidnapper had died versus how low of a probability of Qin pushing him to his death, Tang returned to Japan and the crime scene at the well to run tests with the assistance of Kiko in front of the prosecutor of Qin's case.
-Noda then appeared and revealed that prior to the four detectives even entertaining the games, he had sprayed a sort of invisible ink over the money and with Qin having a hand in handling them, his hand would have stained the kidnapper if he had pushed him to his death but the kidnapper had none of the ink blots on his corpse thus ruling out that Qin had actually pushed him to his death.
+Noda then appeared and revealed that prior to the four detectives even entertaining the games, he had sprayed a sort of invisible ink over the money and with Qin having a hand in handling them, his hand would have stained the kidnapper if he had pushed him to his death, but the kidnapper had none of the ink blots on his corpse, thus ruling out that Qin had actually pushed him to his death.
 Noda then revealed that both him and Qin had already guessed that the whole plot was orchestrated by Q and in order not to raise suspicion, both of them had to act dumb and unknowing of what was going on.
 With the hard evidence, Qin is released immediately and the party splits up with Tang and Qin rushing to the car that Chaiwit had died in, in order to find the missing glass shard that Qin had deduced to still be in the vehicle.